 Students should be prepared to apply to college by Thanksgiving but no later than Christmas of their senior year.
-The student will request transcripts from their counselor and provide a dollar for each request.
+The student will request transcripts from their counselor through Naviance.

 Seniors should check the list of scholarships posted in Naviance.
 All families with college bound students should complete the FAFSA form (Financial Aid Form) after October 1 of their senior year.
 Colleges have priority deadlines.
 Complete the FAFSA by the deadline.
 Financial aid meetings are offered during parent teacher conferences.